One of the best ways to have a stress-free holiday season is having a clean and organized house before Christmas.

 - Take out the trash.
 Sprinkle some baking soda or essential oil in the can before putting in a new liner.

-- Simmer some cinnamon sticks and orange peels in a pot of water for the sensational scent of the season.
+- If you want to make your house smell like Christmas, simmer some cinnamon sticks and orange peels in a pot of water for the sensational scent of the season.

 - Lastly, sweep and mop your floor.